Irish debt deal offers little to forgotten generation

 In the Brogan's estate in the one-road midlands town of Borris-in-Ossory, just six of the 26 houses are occupied.
 Those left vacant are missing windows, doors hang off hinges and loose wiring hangs from gutters and porches.

-The two show houses, which tempted the couple to pay 215,000 euros (185,640 pounds)in 2008 for a home that is now worth just 60,000 euros, are mere shells after looters gutted them for radiators, carpets and any other fixtures of any significant value.
+The two show houses, which tempted the couple to pay 215,000 euros in 2008 for a home that is now worth just 60,000 euros, are mere shells after looters gutted them for radiators, carpets and any other fixtures of any significant value.

 It is little surprise then that they too find little comfort in a bank debt deal that puts the country on course to emerge from the strictures of its 85-billion-euro bailout later this year but offers nothing tangible for those struggling the most.